T1000-Swift-Hail/PROJECT-2/README.md

-As a user I login using my user name& password so that I use the app As a user can see the servicse and chosing any servicse he want As a user can see all servicse he choosing in order
+As a user I login using my user name& password so that I use the app As a user I can see the servicse and chosing any servicse he want As a user I can see all servicse he choosing in order